SlicerMorph/S_2019/Lab08/README.md

 3. Use the menu button on the top bar to initiate lanmark placement mode.
 Place three landmarks on the face at the left orbitale (lowest point of the left eye socket) and the left and right tragus (upper margin of each ear canal).
 It's ok to approximate for this exercise.

-4.Open the Markups module and rename the landmarks
+4. Open the Markups module and rename the landmarks
     * left orbitale: **zyoL**
     * left tragus: **poL**
     * right tragus: **poR**